 - The patch may lessen the risk of, or prevent health conditions such as, acne, premenstrual syndrome (PMS), ovarian and endometrial cancers, breast and ovarian cysts, anemia, and iron deficiency in some women.

 There is no delay in return of fertility for birth control patches.
 Once you stop using the patch, your normal menstrual cycle returns and you can try to conceive.

 Side Effects Of A Birth Control Patch

-Although many women may not develop any side effects, hormones released from the birth control patches could cause certain effects in some women.
+Although many women may not develop any side effects, hormones released from the birth control patches can cause certain effects in some women.
 Common side effects of the birth control patch may include (5):